Testosterone Cypionate | How to get it, dosage, side effects & costs - Balance My Hormones TRT in the UK

 Anticoagulants: Testosterone can enhance the effects of blood thinners, increasing the risk of bleeding.

-Insulin and Oral Hypoglycemics: Testosterone can affect glucose metabolism, necessitating adjustments in diabetes medication.
+Insulin and oral hypoglycemics: Testosterone can affect glucose metabolism, necessitating adjustments in diabetes medication.

 Corticosteroids: Concurrent use with corticosteroids can exacerbate fluid retention and increase the risk of oedema.